Pinfall (short story)

 "Pinfall" is an unpublished short story/film treatment by Stephen King and George A. Romero.
-It was originally written by King as a segment for the 1987 anthology film Creepshow 2, with Romero developing it into a script, but was never filmed.
-In 2016, a comic book adaption of the story was produced by Jason Mayoh.
+It was originally written by King as a segment for the 1987 anthology film Creepshow 2, with Romero developing it into a script in 1984, but was never filmed.
+In 2016, a comic book adaptation of the story was produced by Jason Mayoh.

 Authorship

-It is unclear to what extent Pinfall was authored by Stephen King or George A. Romero.
+It is unclear to what extent "Pinfall" was authored by Stephen King or George A. Romero.
 The 2006 work Stephen King: Uncollected, Unpublished states "...there is much speculation as to exactly how much, if anything, King wrote of it [but] it seems certain the story idea was his".
 The screenplay version is credited solely to Romero, though Stephen Spignesi suggests "King's special touch is clearly evident in the stage directions in the script".
 In a 1991 interview with Cinefantastique, Romero stated "I wrote it from a couple of pages that [King] had sketched out.
 King himself stated in an interview that "The notes I sent [Romero] were pretty detailed, and they even had some dialogue, but [Romero] really carried it off" and that "[Romero] sent me the script, and I suggested some cuts and some changes, and some of them were made and some were not."
-King describes Pinfall as "a Jack Davis kind of story" inspired by the notorious EC Comics strip "Foul Play".
+King describes "Pinfall" as "a Jack Davis kind of story" inspired by the notorious EC Comics strip "Foul Play".